dominikwilkowski/beast/README.md

 The global highscore is synced with an online server.
 This is where you can enter yourself to compete with others world wide.
+The top 100 are saved until someone better comes around.

 ## Differences